DaveBenham/VenomModules/README.md

 Five independently configurable constant voltage knobs.

 ### Individual Knob configuration
-Each knob has a custom menu option to tailor the knob to your needs.
+Each knob has custom menu options to tailor the knob to your needs.

 #### Knob Range
 Determines the minimum and maximum voltage of the knob.